TCD · The Career Diagnostic

 nursing, dentistry4Hands-on care; modest documentation drift.

-medicine, education, management6–7Documentation surface squeezing; clinical authority durable.
+medicine, education, mgmt6–7Documentation surface squeezing; clinical authority durable.

 science, service, pharmacy8–9Repetitive surfaces eroding; skilled cores durable.

-tech, finance, accounting11–13High augmentation today, high substitution risk if model capability holds curve.
+tech, finance, accounting11–13High augmentation today, high substitution risk.

 creative15Writing, design, translation under sustained pressure.